Table of Contents

 Why is this number 1?

 When it comes to efficiency and usability, it is hard to beat the Omega NC800.
-The feed chute is almost twice as large as the Omega 8006 which means you’ll chop less.
+The opening is almost twice as large as the Omega 8006, which means you’ll chop less.
 And less chopping equates to time savings.

-It also comes with an adjustable end cap that results to 15% more juice from green leafy vegetables.
+It also comes with an adjustable cap that results in 15% more juice from green vegetables.

 A separate blank plate also allows this to make nut butter, sorbet, baby food, salsa, pasta and much more.